LionelDraghi/ArchiCheck/docs/tests/archicheck.md

   Rules :

 ```
+only Archicheck.Main  may use Archicheck.Rules
+Archicheck.Main  may use Archicheck.Lang

 Archicheck.Rules may use Archicheck.Lang
 Archicheck.Lang  may use Archicheck.Units
 Archicheck.Units may use Archicheck.Sources

-only Archicheck.Cmd_Line may use Ada.Command_Line
 only Archicheck.Main     may use Ada.Command_Line

 only Archicheck.Lang.Ada_Processor  may use Ada_Lexer